 Small businesses create jobs and an economic fabric that benefits the whole community.
 Yet small-business owners of color experience greater difficulty obtaining financing than white business owners.

-The Robert Wood Johnson Foundation (RWJF) is supporting the Council of Development Finance Agencies (CDFA) to develop the Minority Capital Loan Guarantee Program, toward the goal of increasing lending to small-business owners of color.
+The Robert Wood Johnson Foundation (RWJF) is supporting the Council of Development Finance Agencies (CDFA) to develop the Equity Capital Loan Guarantee Program, toward the goal of increasing lending to small-business owners of color.
 The 10-year, $18 million guarantee will help development finance agencies (DFAs) in the United States remove some of the lending barriers experienced by people of color when seeking business loans, unlocking more capital to grow their businesses.